loic-job-dev/Artichaut_DLL/README.md

 }
 ```

-This method is necessary to obtain all the data before any check-out.
+This method is necessary to obtain all the data before any check-in.
 The user must be logged with the correct role.

 ## Check-in